 A good call tracking platform will have details of the search terms and pages on your website that prospects have visited, giving you important insights to their intent.

 Try to put yourself into the shoes of your caller.
 Make them feel comfortable and get into a discussion about their requirements.
 Find out a little about them to give you some insight into their buying habits.
 Act as an advisor, an impartial guide to help them through the tough process of making a purchase.
 As a result, the customer will feel comfortable and build up a feeling of trust which will increase the chance of them buying something from you.

 When the call is coming to a natural close, summarise the key points you have discussed.
 If your caller asked you to provide a quotation, just go over this with them and confirm an agreed time frame to get back in touch.
 Make sure the caller knows what will happen now with regards to an order placed, quotation request or if there is more information to be supplied.

 If your enquiry is for a product you don’t have in stock, try to offer an alternative.
 Don’t let the customer end the call feeling disappointed because you were unable to offer a suitable solution.
 Many callers enquire about a specific item they have seen advertised but may be unaware that you have much more on offer.
-Make sure you tell the caller about other items that may be suitable rather than the black oval shaped one with white spots that you no longer have in stock.
+Make sure you tell the caller about other items and cross and up-sell where you can.

 Ensure that everyone throughout the business answers the telephone in the same way after a certain amount of rings.
 If your company name comes through clearly and concisely and you sound warm and approachable every time, the customer will feel comfortable and more likely to do business as a result.